UNDO-project/UNDO-cctv-detection/README.md

-# This is the cctv detection application for the UNDO.
+# CCTV detectors

+> This application is part of the Understanding Nordic Digital Order (UNDO) project.
+> For more details visit the project's webpage [here](https://undo-project.info).

 ## Setup